react-cosmos/react-cosmos/README.md

 }
 ```

-It's up a Component (or the mixins it uses) to implement any _props_ received
+It's up to a Component (or the mixins it uses) to implement any _props_ received
 as input, except for one reserved by convention: **component**, the name of the
 Component to load (from the Cosmos.components namespace.)